Creating a Dalek

 The Dalek has been the Design Process (Design, Build, Test, Rebuild) in action.
 From getting him working after breaking down at the Fairfax parade to ripping a large portion of wiring at a North Bay science faire, he has tested our skills and persistence.
 Along the way, he became a family and friends hobby.

-When the project started out, I wanted him to be different from most Daleks and made him remote controlled as opposed to sitting inside him.
+When the project started out, we wanted him to be different from most Daleks and made him remote controlled as opposed to sitting inside him.
 He has mecanum wheels which allow him to move forwards, backwards and sideways.
 The eyestalk could move up and down and the head could rotate.
 He had an arduino with sound board to allow us to play back sound clip through an on board amplifier by triggering them with a remote controller. ( His favorite word is “Exterminate!!! )

 The Dalek has been an integral part of our maker community.
 A robotics teammate, Max, made it up from UC Santa Cruz to help us out at the 2018 Maker Faire.
 Max had been with us from middle school days on through Vex Robotics in high school.
 He received his degree in Computer Science.